starlit-nox/reading-notes/201/Class06/classnotes_06.md

 **What is the DOM?**

 - Document Object Model: a programming interface for web documents
+- model of HTML page that stores memory

 **Briefly describe the relationship between the DOM and JavaScript.**